wealdtech/ethereal/README.md

 #### `wait`

-`ethereal transaction waits` waits for a pending transaction to be mined.
+`ethereal transaction wait` waits for a pending transaction to be mined.
 For example:

 ```sh
 $ ethereal transaction wait --transaction=0x581560df6b07612293996772a40966e8b85f70af2d53eee624513324fad8a99a